 The Division has, at various times, defeased certain revenue bonds by placing the proceeds of new bonds into an irrevocable trust to provide for all future debt service payments on the old bonds.
 Accordingly, the trust account assets and the liability for the defeased bonds are not included in the Division's financial statements.

-The Division had no defeased debt outstanding at December 31, 2019.
+The Division had the following amounts of defeased debt outstanding at December 31, 2020.